-This post about what ice creams are gluten-free is sponsored by Nima Sensor and contains an affiliate coupon code.
+This post about what ice creams are gluten-free is sponsored by Nima Sensor and contains affiliate links.
 Please read labels carefully to ensure product is safe for your dietary restrictions.
+Please see my disclosures.

 July is hot hot hot.
 And when the sun is shining high in the sky, there’s no better time for ice cream.
 Am I right?